 Exercise - it's something we all need but many of us dread.
 In fact, our recent survey revealed that over a quarter of you don't enjoy exercise.
 However, during New Year's resolution season, you might be thinking about ways to stay in shape.
-However, if the sight of a gym leaves you feeling weak at the knees (and not in the good way), it may just be that you haven't found the activity that's right for you yet.
-Luckily, we've rounded up the collective wisdom of gransnetters, and have found the eight best types of exercise for over 50, perfect if you're looking to lose weight or improve your general fitness.
+However, if the sight of a gym leaves you feeling weak at the knees (and not in a good way), it may be that you haven't found the activity that's right for you yet.
 And don't feel down bogged down by the prospective payments of a gym membership either - we have a fantastic video by Annie Deadman which demonstrates how to exercise and strength-train at home.

 Get the latest health and exercise advice delivered straight to your inbox...